jpalardy/jpalardy.github.io/_posts/2022-08-09-serious-talk-environment-variables.markdown

 Correct: reaching for a non-existing environment variable gives you `undefined`.

 What happens if `databaseName` is `undefined`? 🤔 That depends what you do with it.
-If your next line of code look like:
+If your next line of code looks like:

 {% highlight javascript %}
 const connection = await openConnection(databaseName); // and password, and...